 Best Antivirus Apps for Android– Most Android users download antivirus applications.
-Generally, you don’t need an antivirus app as long as you keep your security settings enabled, use only apps from the Play Store, and play it safe.
+Generally, you don’t need an antivirus app if you keep your security settings enabled, use only apps from the Play Store, and play it safe.
 Some, however, prefer taking a walk on the wild side and not doing those things.
-A lot of antivirus apps are really bad.
+A lot of antivirus apps are awful.
 While these apps might not be essential, knowing the safe ones that don’t suck is helpful.
 Check out these Android antivirus apps and anti-malware apps.
 Based on prices from January 2021.

-It’s important to note that a lot of Android antivirus programs do nothing or do a really poor job.
+It’s important to note that many Android antivirus programs do nothing or do an abysmal job.
 You can find a study by AV-Comparatives with more data about antivirus effectiveness here.